Lisieshy/worldgenerator/README.md

-# Project used and licenses
+# Projects used and licenses

 ## [vx_bevy](https://github.com/Game4all/vx_bevy) MIT License